RobMaty/memory-card-MS2/README.md

 Memory Match Card is a simple yet challenging game that tests the user's ability to uncover and remember the placement of cards on a gameboard.
 The game offers a 9 different cards for match which challenges the player to remember most of them.

 ## Purpose
-memory Match Card is design to provide fun for all ages while helping players improve their short-term memory and cognitive skills by reinforcing pattern recognition.
+Memory Match Card is design to provide fun for all ages while helping players improve their short-term memory and cognitive skills by reinforcing pattern recognition.

 ## User Experience (UX)
 ### User Stories